catalyst-fp7/documents/interoperability/interoperability.md

     * In a catalyst platform with full read/write SPARQL endpoints, the catalyst platform could store the voting data itself, if configured to do so.
 This limits the applicability of the voting service to a subset of catalyst platforms; but it also simplifies the design of the voting component.
 We expect the balance of costs and benefits to favour the first option.
 7. On demand, with appropriate configured endpoints, the voting component can provide raw voting information to the catalyst platform.
 (Or vice-versa if the Catalyst platform stores the voting information.)
 The voting information will be a separate SIOC collection.
 8. On demand, with appropriate configured endpoints, the voting component will provide aggregate voting information to the catalyst platform.
 The interpretation of this information is not yet specified, and in general it will depend on an agreement between components.
 However, some aggregates will be defined in a subsequent version of this specification, as we discover the most common usage patterns.
-9. On demand, with appropriate configured endpoints, the voting component will provide visualization of aggregate voting information.
-This will use the usual visualization widget interface as defined above.
+9. On demand, with appropriate configured endpoints, the voting component will provide visualisation of aggregate voting information.
+This will use the usual visualisation widget interface as defined above.

 ### Deep interoperability with events